Yandex Cloud

 5. Click Save to save the server connection settings.

-As a result, the cluster appears in the server list in the navigation menu.
+Your cluster will appear in the server list located in the navigation menu.

 Connecting from Looker StudioConnecting from Looker Studio